What is Irony and How do You Use it?

 By revealing the truth about the Horcruxes to both readers and Harry at the end of the series, we also have a greater understanding of one of the novel’s prevalent themes: immortality does not bring true power; love does.

 What is Verbal Irony?

 It is when the intended meaning of a statement is the opposite of what is said.
 Sound similar to sarcasm?
 Well, some will tell you that the two are not the same: sarcasm is almost always used with the intent to denigrate someone or something.
-However, others argue that sarcasm is simply one type of verbal irony, along with “overstatement” and “understatement.”
+However, others argue that sarcasm is simply one type, along with “overstatement” and “understatement.”
 The argument in defense of the latter is that sarcastic remarks are not always ironic, and verbally ironic statements do not always intend to offend.
 In light of this, the terms are not interchangeable; however, there is considerable overlap.